 The following procedure works only on the V1 model.
 Please, don't try this on any other revision.
 You can check which version your C2 is by looking at the bottom of it or, in the router's web interface, Status page, Hardware Version information, if you are using stock firmware.

-It can take up to 20-25 minutes to finish.
-When it reaches 100%, the router will reboot itself.
+The device will try to download the recovery image and flash it.
+This might take up to 20-25 minutes to finish.
+When done, the router will reboot itself.

 A few users reported that flashing via TFTP server was only possible when the option “Use anticipation window of” with 1000 bytes was enabled in TFTPD32 for Windows.
 So, if your flashing process hang at some point, restart the process with this option enabled.

 Also, you might have to lower your ethernet link to 10 Mbps Half Duplex in order to finish the process.